For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Can I help you?”
 Came a man’s deep voice from behind the open Jeep hood.

 Scott stopped, startled, and wondered how the guy knew he was there.
-He stepped up to the engine compartment of the jeep to find an obviously Native American man waist deep in the Jeep’s engine compartment.
+He stepped up to the engine compartment of the jeep to find an obviously Native American man waist deep in the Jeep’s engine compartment, the radiator removed all the hoses and belts missing.

 “Nope.
 Can’t say that I have,” the man said without looking up.
 He was darker skinned and about in his late thirties.
 He wore a camo vest with nothing else underneath to protect him from the morning cold.
 Native Man’s copper chest was hairless and his arms were small but muscular, tendons and biceps outlined as he worked bent over something in the engine.
 His long black hair that was beginning to grey was wrapped in a knot at the back of his neck with a red kerchief and looked anything but feminine.
 He had on greasy green military pants that had been wiped many times with all sorts of substances all the way down to the cuffs.
 Scott couldn't see what he was wearing for shoes because his feet were way down and resting on the wishbone suspension but he bet they were army issue.
 Native Man had one tattoo on each of his shoulders.
 One was a military insignia and on the opposite side, the portion he could see from where he was appeared to be something of a horse and rider.
 He was sweating in the chilly air.